Welcome to my first ever blog traffic update.

 I am focusing on growing my list.
 I am trying to work on getting the list up to 100 subscribers.
 Fingers crossed!

-With many more posts about making money from home, interviews and a super useful freebie, I am excited about my next month.
+With many more posts about making money from home, interviews, and a super useful freebie, I am excited about my next month.

-Pinteresting Strategies – Carly’s Pinterest strategies helped me grow my traffic exponentially and in turn my income.
+Pinteresting Strategies – Carly’s Pinterest strategies helped me grow my traffic exponentially, and in turn, my income.
 I have tested them, and they work.

-Facebook GPS – Tracie is a pro when it comes to Facebook strategies, and her course is a complete guide to growing your Facebook growth.
+Facebook GPS – Tracie is a pro when it comes to Facebook strategies, and her course is a complete guide to growing your Facebook followers.
 My reach is increasing every day as I keep implementing tips from this course.

 How was your first month?
-Please share in the comments, I would love to know about your update.
+Please share in the comments.
+I would love to know about your update.